spiral/docs/security/authentication.md

 }
 ```

-For purpose of this article we are going to use Cycle Entity and Repository:
+For this article, we are going to use Cycle Entity and Repository:

 ```php
 namespace App\Database;